j0nix/random-docker-stuff/docker-swarm-demo/README.md

 # Docker Swarm
-**Setup a Docker swarm demo env with GlusterFS volume replication for persistent storage**
+**Setup a Docker swarm demo env with GlusterFS volume replication for persistent storage and traefik for ingress controller configured to setup routes using labels on deployed stacks/services**

+## Infra environment used in this demo
+ - vmware
+ - vmware nsx-loadbalancer

 ## Preparations
 **1. Setup 3 nodes swarm cluster with following roles:**